mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 For example, suppose you have an onboarding experience that teaches a person how to use a particular feature of your application.
 It would be great if you could allow them use the actual real feature but without worrying about accidentally write data to disk, or sending data to the server, or tracking analytics that aren't meant to be tracked.
 And so our library also provides tools that allow you to accomplish this.
 You can construct just one small part of your application that runs in an altered execution context, and it will not affect the rest of the application.
 That is incredibly powerful.

-Next is the concept of propagating dependencies, which is closely related to overriding dependencies.
-If you want to be able to have the full power of what I just mentioned, that is, the ability to override dependencies just for one small part of a larger application, then you need to make sure dependencies are propagated throughout your application correctly.
-It would be really bad if somehow the controlled dependency in your onboarding flow accidentally leaked to other parts of your application, causing a mock file system to be used in place of the real one.
-Our dependencies library also provides tools for this.

 And finally there is testing.
 We didn't directly show how our dependencies library enables testing, but it isn't too different from what we did in previews.
 You use the `withDependencies` tool to set up your  dependencies, and then execute your test in that controlled environment.

 But the library goes a step beyond too.
 If you access a dependency in a testing context that you have _not_ explicitly overridden, then you get a testing failure letting you know it is not OK to use live dependencies in tests.
 This prevents you from accidentally tracking analytics, writing data to disk, or any number of things while testing.
-All of those things can be tests bleed into each other causing mystifying failures, or can cause your tests to become slow and flakey.
-It also means that if you suddenly start to use a new dependency in a feature, then you will be notified when running your test that there is more to assert on.
+Using live dependencies can bleed into other tests causing mystifying failures, or can cause your tests to become slow and flakey.
+It also means that if you suddenly start to use a new dependency in a feature, then you will be notified when running your test suite that there is more to assert on.
 It's incredibly powerful.

 ---

 # github.com/pointfreeco/
 # swift-dependencies

 And there is even more to discuss beyond everything discuss so far, and so I highly encourage you to check out our dependencies project.
 There is a ton of documentation, and we even have a full application built using the library.
-We took Apple's Scrumdinger app, which we demo'd earlier in the talk to show the problems of testing with live dependencies.
+We took Apple's Scrumdinger app and rebuilt it.

-Well, we controlled every dependency in that application, and that unlocked all new powers from Xcode previews, and made testing very easy.
+We controlled every dependency in that application, and that unlocked all new powers from Xcode previews, and made testing very easy.

 But also I want to highly encourage you to check out the other dependency libraries out there in the community.
 We know that ours is not going to be for everyone.
 We take a pretty drastic stance by building it on top of Swift's `@TaskLocal` machinery, and in some ways that severely limits it, but in other ways also gives it power.

 You may not want those limitations and/or powers, and so it will be good to see what the other dependency libraries have to offer.

----

-	## github.com/pointfreeco/
-	## swift-dependencies

-So, I personally think everything just shown is pretty cool.
-We are unlocking new powers from our Xcode previews, working around quirks in Apple's frameworks, such as certain APIs require the presence of an Info.plist which is not always possible, and as a nice side benefit all of this work also unlocks much simpler testing capabilities.
-We don't have time to dive into testing, but the mere fact that we can control dependencies for our previews means that we can also control dependencies for our tests.

 ---